SabrinaXKL/collatzminiproject/README.md

 ## Introduction
 Small mini project that on request will start a new cats fiber (lightweight thread) which will infinitely stream a series in the collatz conjecture from a given start.
 We call this a machine, it will store an internal number as its current number via atomic ref.
 If the current number reaches 1 then it will restart from the given start.
+Can be run turned into an image and run in a docker container.

 What is the Collatz Conjecture?
 It is given by the formula below